cshum/imagor/README.md

 ### Metadata and Exif

-Imagor provides metadata endpoint that extracts image info such as image format, dimensions and Exif metadata.
+Imagor provides metadata endpoint that extracts information such as image format, resolution and Exif metadata.
-Under the hood, it tries to retrieve data only enough to extract the header, without reading and processing the whole image data in memory.
+Under the hood, it tries to retrieve data just enough to extract the header, without reading and processing the whole image in memory.

 To use the metadata endpoint, add `/meta` right after the URL signature hash before the image operations.
 Example:
 ```